James-Thorson-NOAA/VAST/README.md

 1. If using a NOAA laptop, sometimes the PATH for Rtools is not correctly specified during installation.
 In those cases, please follow instructions [here](https://github.com/nwfsc-assess/geostatistical_delta-GLMM/issues/50)

+2. Some versions of R are having problems downloading dependencies from GitHub, see details [here](https://github.com/James-Thorson-NOAA/FishStatsUtils/issues/21)

+3. People using R version 3.6.0 or MRAN 3.5.3 are having a problem with changing standards for package namespaces, see details [here](https://github.com/James-Thorson-NOAA/VAST/issues/189), which appears to be particularly a problem with loading INLA due to install issues with that package.

 References
 =============
 ### Core functionality